mack/snack-track/README.md

 # DalhousieHackathon2017
 A Dalhousie & ShiftKey Labs hosted Hackathon, which took place on Nov.
 25th 2017.
 The hackathon was limited to first and second year undergraduates and ran from 10am until 8pm.
-Our team consisted of [myself](https://github.com/mackboudreau) and [@sterrio](https://github.com/sterrio).
+Our team consisted of only [myself](https://github.com/mackboudreau) and [@sterrio](https://github.com/sterrio).

 ## Brainstorming
 To start off this hackathon, we brainstormed problems everyone had and corresponding solutions.
 After coming up with various ideas, we choose an app that helps people stay healthy.